-Mr. Wilson has been an independent director of Price Group since 2015 and serves as a member of the Executive Committee, the Executive Committee, the Executive Committee, and Management Development Committee, and the Nominating and Corporate Governance Committee.
+Mr. Wilson has been an independent director of Price Group since 2015 and serves as a member of the Executive Committee, the Executive Compensation and Management Development Committee, and the Nominating and Corporate Governance Committee.
 He is also the lead independent director of the Board.
 Mr. Wilson retired as executive chairman of McCormick & Company, Inc. in 2017, where he held many executive management roles, including chairman, president, and chief executive officer.